OSGeo/OSGeoLive-doc/en/quickstart/gpsdrive_quickstart.rst

 the `gpsd <http://savannah.nongnu.org/projects/gpsd>`_ package so that you can talk to your GPS; without that GpsDrive is just a nice map viewer.

-Speech output is supported if the "espeak" software is installed.
+OpenStreetMap tiles will be generated automatically using the the :doc:`Mapnik <../overview/mapnik_overview>` library to render :doc:`OpenStreetMap <../overview/osm_dataset_overview>` map data stored in a preloaded :doc:`PostGIS <../overview/postgis_overview>` database.
-To use live-maps from the OpenStreetMap project you need to install the openstreetmap-* packages as well.
-Static map tiles may be downloaded from the internet without any extra installation.
+Static map tiles may also be downloaded from the internet without any extra installation.
+Verbal output is supported if the "espeak" software is installed.

 Setting up your GPS